Paradies tree

 Waldorf Roosevelt Hotel

-A culinary treasure trove, it is home to oysters, mile-high muffulettas, jambalaya, Creole cuisine, Cajun fare, chicory coffee and sugar-dusted beignets.
-Some of your favorite cocktails (the Sazerac for one) were invented here—and you can drink them in the original bars from whence they hailed.
-Blessed with both glamorous and characteristic hotels that evoke the city’s attributes, museums, captivating shopping streets, Mardi Gras parades and streetcars, the sometimes-quirky city revels in its dollop of elegant Southern hospitality, its mysterious allure, its overt bawdiness and that forever enticing gritty charm.
+A culinary treasure trove, it is home to oysters, mile-high muffulettas, jambalaya, Creole cuisine, Cajun fare, chicory coffee, and sugar-dusted beignets.
+Some of your favorite cocktails (the Sazerac for one) were invented here, and you can drink them in the original bars from whence they hailed.
+Blessed with both glamorous and characteristic hotels that evoke the city’s attributes, museums, captivating shopping streets, Mardi Gras parades, and streetcars, the sometimes-quirky city revels in its dollop of elegant Southern hospitality, its mysterious allure, its overt bawdiness, and that forever enticing gritty charm.
 The result?
 The Big Easy may well be the United States’ most fascinating destination.
 Here is what we propose you do.

-Maison de la Luz Bar Marilou.
+Maison Métier Marilou.
 Photo by Kent Johnson.

 Maison de la Luz Suite Bathroom.
 Photo by Stephen Kent Johnson.

-Four Seasons Hotel and Private Residences New Orleans
+Four Seasons Hotel New Orleans

-Four Seasons Hotel New Orleans, the city’s newest luxury hotel, rises 34 stories above the mighty Mississippi River at the foot of Canal Street.
-Summoning the building’s Mid-Century status with stately New Orleans-style gracefulness, furniture and decor acknowledge the era (think: white Carrara marble, sleek furniture), while also embracing the Deep South (magnolia plaster reliefs above each bed).
+In a landmark building listed on the National Register, Four Seasons Hotel New Orleans, the city’s newest luxury hotel, rises 34 stories above the mighty Mississippi River at the foot of Canal Street.
+Summoning the building’s mid-century status with stately New Orleans-style gracefulness, furniture and decor acknowledge the era—think white Carrara marble, sleek furniture—while also embracing the Deep South (magnolia plaster reliefs above each bed).
 Keeping gastronomes off the street, Four Seasons handily competes with celebrated local restaurants, proffering not one, but two eateries created in partnership with two James Beard award-winning chefs.
 Enjoy Donald Link’s homage to his home state at Chemin à la Mer (blue crab cakes for breakfast).
-And, at Miss River, Alon Shaya creates a “Love Letter to Louisiana,” with both a caviar service and buttermilk fried chicken on the menu.
+At Miss River, Alon Shaya creates a “Love Letter to Louisiana” with both a caviar service and buttermilk fried chicken on the menu.
 Don’t miss an aperitif in the glitzy Chandelier Bar.

 Room to Book: The River View One Bedroom Suites won’t let you forget where you are and are ideal for entertaining.